Best Hiking Beanie for All-Weather Adventurers

 Best Beanies for Hiking: The Verdict

-Our favorite beanie out there is the Minus33 Ridge Cuff Merino.
-This hat boasts all the benefits of merino and outperforms the best of the rest in the comfort stakes.
-Its fair pricing also makes it all the more attractive.
+Our top pick for beanies is the Minus33 Ridge Cuff Merino.
+This winter hiking hat has all the advantages of Merino wool and is extremely comfortable, making it a standout choice.
+Its reasonable pricing makes it all the more attractive.

 If you need a little more warmth, we recommend the Smartwool 250 or the Under Armour ColdGear Infrared.
 Both of these are a little thicker and are good for winter hiking in most locations.